frangelbarrera/Network-Scanner/README.md

 source venv/bin/activate
 python app.py
 # API available at http://localhost:5000/api
-# Development mode does not require an API token.
-Production does.
+# An API token is required whenever `API_ACCESS_TOKEN` is configured; production configuration requires it.
 ```

 **Start the Frontend (new terminal):**